NeurotraumaticRP/JavierMagicMod/README.md

 # JavierMagicMod
 JavierMagicMod is a mod for Barotrauma that allows players to use various magical spells.
 This mod includes a system for defining and using spells, managing mana, and integrating with the game's talent system.

-## Features

-- Cast spells with different input types: single, toggle, and hold.
-- Manage mana and max mana for characters.
-- Define custom spells and integrate them with the game's talent system.

 ## Installation

 1. Download the mod and extract it to your Barotrauma `LocalMods` directory.
-2. Enable the mod in the game's mod manager.
+2. Enable the mod in the game

 ## Usage